-Members between the ages of 21 and 50\ who meet the qualifications can receive LASIK eye surgery at no cost to them.
-For more information go to our website or call Member Services at 312-864-8200.
+Members aged 21-50 who meet the qualifications can receive LASIK eye surgery at no cost to them.
+For more information go to our website or call Member Services at 312-864-8200/855-444-1661 (toll-free) / 711 (TDD/TTY).

-\Members over 50 years old with no indication of cataracts, and who meet the health criteria, may be eligible for LASIK surgery and should schedule a general eye exam with an in-network doctor to complete the LASIK Evaluation Form.
+Members over 50 years old with no indication of cataracts, and who meet the health criteria, may be eligible for LASIK surgery and should schedule a general eye exam with an in-network doctor to complete the LASIK Evaluation Form.